MartinPankraz/SAP-MSTeams-Hero/Towel-Bearer/103a-sap-principal-propagation-basics.md

 - Alter values for SignOn URL to any valid ICF node, for instance: `https://domain:port/sap/bc/nwbc`.
 Note the endpoint won't be called, because we leverage OAuth2SAMLBearer flow.
 We simply need a valid value, since this is a mandatory field.
 - Download Federation Metadata XML for import in SAP OAuth server.

+#### Register a client app on AAD to call SAP APIs

+- Create an Application Registration and maintain Reply URL (Manage -> Authentication):`https://localhost:44326/signin-oidc` and check `Access Tokens` and `ID tokens` to enable our tests from Postman.
+This will be good enough for initial testing.
+- Maintain a web profile (Manager -> Expose an API -> Create Application ID URI) and add a scope
+- Maintain `openid` next to the default User.Read GraphAPI permission.

 ### SAP OAuth2 config ⚙

 - Configure OAuth2 Identity Provider (SAML2 -> Trusted Providers -> OAuth 2.0.
 Identity Providers -> Add) using downloaded metadata from Azure AD.
 Maintain E-mail or Unspecified as supported NameID format depending on your desired identification source on AAD.
 We will rely on email (upn) in our lecture.